The 6 Different “From” Addresses Inside Every Email

 • When it was passed along

-This doesn’t change who the sender is — but it reveals how the message moved, which is vital for detecting spoofing and abuse.
+These don’t change the sender identity — but they show how the message moved, which is essential for detecting spoofing and abuse.

 Why don’t all these addresses match?

-Because email wasn’t designed as a single, simple identity system.
+Because email wasn’t designed as a single identity system.

 It evolved to support: